scottorwig/create_alumni_email_file/README.md

 of the people on each list.
 We want to generate a comma-seprated list of emails of parents and athletes who are no longer on the team for use in future fundraising.

-Using directory of .txt and .csv files containing emails, a directory of current member's emails, and an ignore list of emails, this code creates a file of alumni emails and puts the addresses in a file with commas seperators so that they can be pasted into the BCC field of a promotional  email to alumni.
+Using a directory of .txt and .csv files containing legacy emails, a directory of current member's emails, and an ignore list of emails, this code creates a file of alumni emails and puts the addresses in a file with commas seperators so that they can be pasted into the BCC field of a promotional  email to alumni.